wp-plugins/wishpond-social-campaigns/readme.txt

 * You specify all the parameters of your offer, through the simple wizard interface.
 * There are a variety of redemption options: in store, online, or immediately (using our PayPal integration)
 * You can create and publish your offer in less than 5 minutes.
-* Social Offers are one of the most cost effective ways to generate new customers, at just $9 per month after the first month of free trial.
+* Social Offers are one of the most cost effective ways to generate new customers, try completely free for the first month.
 * You can run unlimited offers for free for one month.

 **Social Sweepstakes**: create and publish sweepstakes that spread as people participate generating customer leads, brand awareness, and engagement with your brand.